How to make a base station stand for less than £6

 Now mount the main part of the radio into its bracket using the screws provided.

-You may find it easier to connect the microphone and connecting lead before mounting
+may find it easier to connect the microphone and connecting lead before

 the main body of the radio into the bracket.